 Enough with me pitching my services ...

 In the following, I highlight information regarding common tasks I find myself regularly explaining to people with questions about SS.
 Please click on the buttons below to learn about these topics:Logging into the SSA website Checking out your benefits Getting your SS statement and earnings data Taxation of your SS benefits Related items

 Logging into the SSA website

-If you are nearing or in retirement, you should log into the SSA website and investigate potential benefits you may be entitled to.
+If you are nearing or in retirement, you should log into the SSA website and investigate your potential benefits.
 This site will only list the benefits based on your earnings history.

 In order to get into your online SSA account, you will need a username and password.
 First, you will have to go to https://www.ssa.gov/onlineservices/.
 If you have not already, then you will need to create your own credentials to log into the site.
 This will involve several security questions (e.g., "Did you live on Maple Avenue or Elm Steet in 1983?") likely sourced from the credit bureaus.
 I recall feeling some nostalgia when going through this process but have heard that it is easy to get tripped up on some of the specific details.

 Once you have established your own credentials, you will be able to sign in to the site.
 They will likely send a passcode to your email and verify it is you.

 Checking out your benefits